NervanaSystems/he-transformer/python/README.md

   This will provide encrypted inputs to the HEBackend.
 Once the computation is complete, the output will be returned to the client and decrypted.
 As expected, the output from the server (on `ax.py`) will be nonsense.

-  The server-client approach currently works only for functions with one input parameter tensor.
+  The server-client approach currently works only for functions with one input parameter tensor and one result tensor.